Moving your IT system to a new location can be very stressful

 - Ensure that there is a secure area for the server to be installed.
 Often of course this is next to the comms cabinet, if room permits.

-- Ensure the comms cabinet and server area are well cooled.
+- Ensure the comms cabinet and server area are well cooled and lockable - and that's there's no water sprinklers in the ceiling.

 - Resist the urge to install a conventional hardware based PABX based telephony system.
 A new office is a great opportunity to invest in an internet based PBX solution that offers substantial initial cost savings, ongoing cheaper phone calls, plus a number of enhanced features to increase business productivity.
-NetCare recommend considering the Windows server-based 3CX solution.
+NetCare recommend you consider implementing a 3CX system.

-- Consider carefully how many "conventional" phone lines you need installed by your telco (typically of course, Telstra).
+- Consider carefully how many "conventional" phone lines you need installed by your telco.
 Depending on the decision you make up above, the number may fall to ZERO.

 - Ditto for that fax line you thought you had to have - a VoIP phone system like 3CX will probably negate the need for that too.